Albuquerque Moving Guide: Los Lunas

 Schools

 Los Lunas has some great options for public as well as charter schools.
 There are 16 public schools in Los Lunas.
 There is one K-12 S.T.E.M charter school in Los Lunas.
 Also, there are some homeschool and hybrid programs offered, both public and private, for a non-traditional schooling route.
-Our public schools this year even gave backpacks with school supplies to every student to give each student an equal and amazing start for the new year!

-Los Lunas Moving GuideAmenities
+Los Lunas Moving Guide

-Really you would never need to leave Los Lunas because pretty much anything you need is in this amazing village–dentists, doctors, car dealerships, banks, optometrists.
+Really, you would never need to leave Los Lunas because pretty much anything you need is in this amazing village–dentists, doctors, car dealerships, banks, optometrists.
 You name it!
 If you do need to leave for work, it is only about 20 minutes away from downtown Albuquerque.

 Potential Drawbacks